manassaloi/manassaloi.github.io/_posts/2021-09-24-things-no-one-tell-you.markdown

 - From trying to convince employees that they were being paid a salary that was best in the industry, they started paying one time bonuses out of cycle to retain people.
 - What if their stellar employee satisfaction and retention in the past that they had attributed to culture was just them paying top of the market salary and transparency.
 Once the company scaled and they could not maintain both, people left for greener pastures.
 This makes me wonder if culture does actually matter?
 - Look at the hiring woes in the Indian startup ecosystem.
 If culture actually matter won't select companies with better culture (however you measure it) have an easier time hiring as well as retaining employees?
 Makes you think doesn't it?
+- Another company I have worked at used to be the 'it company' when it came to campus recruiting.
+They are considered to be one of the Indian companies with great culture.
+Based on the data I have, even they have not been able to hire or retain people any better than the market.
+- If you check Blind, all people discuss is salary and titles.
+Culture comes far lower.
+I am not saying culture does not matter.
+It probably does.
+The question is how much.

+I am not naming any companies here because every company I have worked at has claimed to be flat on paper and more or less have done the same things.
+If you talk to your friends who have enough experience in the startup world, they will also validate most of these points.
+It is not politically correct to speak about these things, so no one does.
+My problem is not with any single company but this whole culture of bullshit that has permeated in the ecosystem: people saying one thing in public but doing something else in private.